Brandon Anderson (entrepreneur): Education and career

 In 2016 Anderson delivered a TED talk at Georgetown, where he discussed what it means to be vulnerable.
 He was named as one of the National Black Justice Coalition 100 Black LGBTQ/SGL Emerging Leaders.
 Anderson was made an Echoing Green Fellow in 2018.

+However, Raheem.ai was never able to overcome a fundamental problem: that the US' thousands of separate police agencies have their own individual ways of preferred contact.
+David Fahrenthold of The New York Times wrote in August 2024: